projectriff-demo/demo/README.md

     --tail
 ```

-If you didn't build the function, then can use a pre-built image available as `projectriffdemo/cart`:
+If you didn't build the function, then can you use a pre-built image available as `projectriffdemo/cart`:

 ```
 riff container create cart --image projectriffdemo/cart:v002